 “I’m beginning to find it very satisfying, though often painful, to share just what it is I’m feeling at this moment.
 You know, it is really helpful to try to listen to myself, to hear what is going on in me.
 I’m not so frightened anymore of what is going on in me.
 It seems pretty trustworthy.
 I use some of my hours with him to dig deep into myself to know what I am feeling.
 It’s scary work, but I want to know.
 And I do trust him most of the time, and that helps.
 I feel pretty vulnerable and raw, but I know he doesn’t want to hurt me, and I even believe he cares.”

 What to expect at the start ↝

 For sessions that take place in my therapy room in Exeter, I ask that you arrive no earlier than the agreed start time.
 The premises have no waiting room and I might still be with another client.
 On arrival, situated on the left, through the main entrance, please find the Intercom.
 Please press the button with my name on.
-I will then come down to meet you and show you to the room.
+I am up on the 2nd floor, I will come out to meet you and show you to the room.
 Number 23 is between Dunn & Baker solicitors and the corner building with the sign ‘Southernhay East’ on the corner brickwork.
 The ground floor windows of Number 23 advertise ‘Little Brother Books’ which is printed on the window blinds either side of the main entrance.